rtalis/rainy-road-app/README.md

 ## Getting Started

-It uses flutter on the app and it the map is generated on a server that you can set as well maybe in your localhost.
+It uses flutter on the app and the map is generated on a server that you can set as well.

-You can get the server side app [here](https://pages.github.com/).
+You can get the server side script [here](https://pages.github.com/).